Catholic Church in England and Wales: Conversion of the Anglo-Saxons

-The Gregorian mission, as it is known, is of particular interest in the Catholic Church as it was the first official Papal mission to found a church.
+The Gregorian mission, as it is known, is of particular interest in the Catholic Church, as it was the first official Papal mission to found a church.
 With the help of Christians already residing in Kent, particularly Bertha, the Merovingian Frankish consort of the then pagan King Æthelberht, Augustine established an archbishopric in Canterbury, the old capital of Kent.
-Having received the pallium earlier (linking his new diocese to Rome), Augustine became the first in the series of Catholic archbishops of Canterbury, four of whom (Laurence, Mellitus, Justus and Honorius) were part of the original band of Benedictine missionaries.
+Having received the pallium earlier (linking his new diocese to Rome), Augustine became the first in the series of Catholic archbishops of Canterbury, four of whom, (Laurence, Mellitus, Justus and Honorius), were part of the original band of Benedictine missionaries.
 (The last Catholic archbishop of Canterbury was Reginald Pole, who died in 1558.)

-During this time of mission, Rome looked to challenge some different customs which had been retained in isolation by the Celts (the Gaels and the Britons), due in part to their geographical distance from the rest of Western Christendom.
-Of particularly importance was the Easter controversy (on which date to celebrate it) and the manner of monastic tonsure.
+During this time of mission, Rome looked to challenge some different customs that had been retained in isolation by the Celts (the Gaels and the Britons), owing in part to their geographical distance from the rest of Western Christendom.
+Of particular importance was the Easter controversy (on which date to celebrate it) and the manner of monastic tonsure.
 Columbanus, his fellow countryman and churchman, had asked for a papal judgement on the Easter question, as did abbots and bishops of Ireland.
 This was particularly important in Northumbria, where the issue was causing factionalism.
 Later, in his Historia ecclesiastica gentis Anglorum, Bede explained the reasons for the discrepancy: "He [Columba] left successors distinguished for great charity, Divine love, and strict attention to the rules of discipline following indeed uncertain cycles in the computation of the great festival of Easter, because far away as they were out of the world, no one had supplied them with the synodal decrees relating to the Paschal observance."
 A series of synods were held to resolve the matter, culminating with the Synod of Whitby in 644.
 The missionaries also introduced the Rule of Benedict, the continental rule, to Anglo-Saxon monasteries in England.
 Wilfrid, a Benedictine consecrated archbishop of York (in 664), was particularly skilled in promoting the Benedictine Rule.
 Over time, the Benedictine continental rule became grafted upon the monasteries and parishes of England, drawing them closer to the Continent and Rome.
-As a result, the pope was often called upon to intervene in quarrels, affirm monarchs, and decide jurisdictions.
+As a result, the pope was often called upon to intervene in quarrels, affirm monarchs and decide jurisdictions.
 In 787, for example, Pope Adrian I elevated Lichfield to an archdiocese and appointed Hygeberht its first archbishop.
-Later, in 808, Pope Leo III helped restore King Eardwulf of Northumbria to his throne; and in 859, Pope Leo IV confirmed and anointed Alfred the Great king, according to Anglo-Saxon Chronicle.
+In 808, Pope Leo III helped restore King Eardwulf of Northumbria to his throne, and in 859, Pope Leo IV confirmed and anointed Alfred the Great king, according to Anglo-Saxon Chronicle.
 Individual Benedictines seemed to play an important role throughout this period.
-For example, before Benedictine monk St. Dunstan was consecrated archbishop of Canterbury in 960; Pope John XII had him appointed legate, commissioning him (along with Ethelwold and Oswald) to restore discipline in the existing monasteries of England, many of which were destroyed by Danish invaders.
+For example, before Benedictine monk St. Dunstan was consecrated archbishop of Canterbury in 960, Pope John XII had him appointed legate, commissioning him (alongside Ethelwold and Oswald) to restore discipline in the existing monasteries of England, many of which were destroyed by Danish invaders.